-Currently: about a month.
+Currently: a couple months.
 Palooka believes in having a fast turnaround while still taking great pride in giving each piece thorough consideration.

 We take great pride in reading every word and giving each chapbook its due attention.
 We consider manuscripts of all styles and genres and aren't looking for a particular aesthetic.
 We'll give anything a fair chance.
 Please send your best fiction, poetry, nonfiction, drama, graphic narrative, or hybrid work.

 - A perfect-bound book with a glossy or matte color cover

 - 20 free copies of your book

 - Your own bio/photo page featured on our website

 Cover Letter: Identify the manuscript as fiction, poetry, nonfiction, drama, graphic, or hybrid.

 Simultaneous Submissions: No problem.
 But please withdraw your manuscript if accepted elsewhere.

 Citations: It's okay if some of the work has been previously published; proper citations will be made.

 Amount: One short story, a novel excerpt, or up to three flash pieces (combine into one document).